A System of Moral Philosophy, in Three Books: Publication history

-The book was printed and sold by R. and A. Foulis, printers to the University of Glasgow, and distributed in London by A. Millar and T. Longman.
-It was released in two volumes in 1755, five years after Hutcheson's death, and published posthumously by his son, Francis Hutcheson the younger.
+The book was printed by R. and A. Foulis in Glasgow and distributed in London by A. Millar and T. Longman.
+It appeared in two volumes in 1755, five years after Hutcheson's death; it was published posthumously by his son Francis Hutcheson the younger, from the original manuscript.

-A new edition was published in 2000 by Thoemmes, with an introduction by Daniel Carey, and later republished by A & C Black in 2006.
-This was followed by a 2015 edition by Cambridge University Press.
+A new edition was published in 2000 by Thoemmes, with an introduction by Daniel Carey, and was later republished by A & C Black in 2006.
+A further edition was issued by Cambridge University Press in 2015.